ComputeStacks/cs-docker-maria-backup/README.md

 # MariaDB Backup Utility

+**No Longer Maintained.
+Current versions of ComputeStacks rely on the included mariabackup within the existing mariadb container**.

 See: https://mariadb.com/kb/en/library/mariabackup-overview/

 This image, unlike other similar container images, is designed to startup and run detached (using runinit) and have the mariadb volumes mounted to `/data`.